MicrosoftDocs/power-automate-docs/articles/desktop-flows/getting-started-windows-11.md

 ![Screenshot of the open backup flow in the flow designer.](media\getting-started-windows-11\backup-flow.png)

 A typical scenario that many users confront is the creation of large-scale reporting.
-With Power Automate, they can automate the consolidation of data across multiple sources, such as databases, webpages, Excel files, and PDF files,  and autogenerate reports.
+With Power Automate, they can automate the consolidation of data across multiple sources - such as databases, webpages, Excel files, and PDF files - and autogenerate reports.

 Apart from the pre-made actions and the recorder, the Power Automate desktop app provides an extensive exception handling functionality to ensure that the flows are robust and reliable in every scenario.